TuftsWeatherExtreme/NEXRADTurbulencePrediction/model_training/README.md

 # Model Training

 This directory contains the python scripts for generating a dataloader for model inputs as well as for training and testing the model on that dataloader.
-Sample model results, sample saved models, and
+Sample model results and saved models are provided in .
+Additionally, we've written an epoch plotting function to visualize loss across epochs.

 ## Creating the dataloader - [create_datasets.py](create_datasets.py) using [dataloader_class](dataloader_class.py)

 create_datasets creates a dataloder.pth to be used for training and testing of any generated model.

 ### [create_datasets.sh](generate_model_inputs.sh)
-**Description**:
+**Description**: Creates a dataloader.pth to hold data to be used with our model.
+Includes functionality for adding to existing dataloder or starting from scratch and saves the dataloader to the specified name.

 **Usage**: `python create_datasets.py <dataloder_name> [existing_dataloader]`
 - dataloader_name: Desired name for dataloader to generate